 1 9 6 6 (UK)

-4 x 60 minute episodes
+4 x 55 minute episodes

-This short-lived series from Granada television featured a double-dealing Humphrey Bogart-loving gumshoe named Phil Scrotty (Gary Cockrell), a portly and ruthless police official called Kronk (John Sharp), a comedy police duo called Blood and Hound (Alan Curtis and William Maxwell), and a millionaire Persian villainess named Syrie Van Epp (Elizabeth Shepherd).
+This short-lived series from Granada television featured a double-dealing Humphrey Bogart-loving gumshoe named Phil Scrotty (American-born Gary Cockrell), a portly and ruthless official called Kronk (17 stone Yorkshireman John Sharp), and a millionaire Persian villainess named Syrie Van Epp (Elizabeth Shepherd, pictured).

 The series was written and created by Edward Boyd (who had previously created the Granada series The Odd Man) and was transmitted on Friday nights in August and September 1966.

 Victim As Birdwatcher | Victim As Whitebait | Victim As Red | Victim As Black